-For Organizations and Collectives (see Guidelines for Organizations)
+For Individuals (see Guidelines for Individuals).

-For Individuals (use these Guidelines).
+For Organizations and Collectives (use these Guidelines).

-Grants are not available through this program to support projects that are solely or primarily focused on the creation or development of new works or programming or for self directed or produced activities.
+Grants are not available through this program to support projects that are primarily focused on the creation or development of new works or programming, or for self directed or produced activities.